dgis/emu71android/ReadMe.txt

 Version 1.1 (2020-04-XX)

+- Update from the original source code Emu71 for Windows version 1.12 from Christoph Gießelink.
 - Intercept the ESC keyboard key to allow the use of the BACK soft key.
 - Add LCD pixel borders.
 - Add support for the dark theme.